Horacio Ameli

-Horacio Andrés Ameli, better known as Horacio Ameli (born July 7, 1974, in Rosario), is a former Argentine football defender, who played in several top-level clubs of countries such as Argentina, Brazil, Mexico and Spain.
+Horacio Andrés Ameli, better known as Horacio Ameli (born July 7, 1974), is an Argentine former professional football defender, who played in several top-level clubs of countries such as Argentina, Brazil, Mexico and Spain.

-History
+Career

+Horacio Ameli was born in Rosario.
+He started his professional career in 1994, defending Colón.
+He took part in the 1995 Argentine Second Division campaign, helping the coming back to First Division after fourteen years.
+He became a local idol also by took part in keeping the club in main division by the end of the next season, a difficult task in the promedios system.

+In those days, he was called by Argentina U-23 for the 1996 CONMEBOL Pre-Olympic Tournament, although Daniel Passarella chose veterans for the Olympic team defense in the final list to Atlanta.

-Horacio Ameli started his professional career in 1994, defending Colón, leaving the club in 1996 to defend Spanish side Rayo Vallecano.
-He returned to his native country in 1998, to defend San Lorenzo, moving to Brazil in 2002 to defend Internacional.
+After leaving for Rayo Vallecano in 1996, he returned to his native country in 1998, to defend San Lorenzo, moving to Brazil in 2002 to defend Internacional.
 With Inter, he played two Copa do Brasil games in 2002.
 Ameli then moved to São Paulo in the same year, playing 13 Série A games between 2002 and 2003, and scoring one goal.
 He returned to Argentina in 2003 to play for River Plate, leaving in the following year to play for Mexican club América.

-Horacio Ameli returned again to Argentina in 2005, then retired in 2006, while defending Colón.
+Horacio Ameli returned again to Argentina in 2005, then retired in 2006, while loaned to Colón.